PierreGode/MMM-airquality/README.md

-A module for the [MagicMirror²](https://magicmirror.builders) to display air quality information using data from the ambee API.
+A module for the [MagicMirror²](https://magicmirror.builders) to display air quality and Pollen information using data from the ambee API.
 This module provides real-time air quality index (AQI) and other pollutants and pollen related data.

 ## Screenshots